Section I specialist school — the platform drafts your pack | EHCP Clarity

 Can I name a specialist school in Section I of my child's EHCP?

 Yes.
 You have the right under section 38 of the Children and Families Act 2014 to express a preference for a maintained special school, special academy, or section 41 independent special school.
-The LA must consult the school and name it unless one of the three statutory exceptions in section 39 applies.
+The local authority must consult the school and name it unless one of the three statutory exceptions in section 39 applies.

 There are three: (1) the school is unsuitable to your child's age, ability, aptitude or SEN; (2) attendance there would be incompatible with the efficient education of others; or (3) attendance there would be incompatible with the efficient use of resources.
-These are narrow tests — the LA must specifically evidence which exception applies.
+These are narrow tests — the local authority must specifically evidence which exception applies.

 What is a 'section 41' specialist school?